-- Install multiple instances of the Optimizer Hub service, for instance, one per region of availability zone. - Front the Optimizer Hub service with either: - A DNS-based load balancer (i.e. Amazon Route 53) - Kubernetes service mesh (i.e. Istio) - See high-availability for more info. - Let the clients connect to the load balancer or service mesh.

-- Use the health check APIs to only route requests to instances which are ready to handle traffic. - Route the requests to the Optimizer Hub service which is nearest to the JVMs. - Set-up cross-region-sync.
+- Install multiple instances of the Optimizer Hub service, for example, one per region of availability zone. - Front the Optimizer Hub service with either: - A DNS-based load balancer (i.e. Amazon Route 53) - Kubernetes service mesh (i.e. Istio) - See high-availability for more info. - Let the clients connect to the load balancer or service mesh. - Use the health check APIs to only route requests to instances that are ready to handle traffic. - Route the requests to the Optimizer Hub service that is nearest to the JVMs. - Set-up cross-region-sync.

-NOTE Cloud Native Compiler artifacts are not synced.
-These artifacts can be easily regenerated without compromising the application performance.
+Cloud Native Compiler artifacts are not synced.
+They can be easily regenerated without compromising application performance.